francocurotto/YDDM-re/documentation/rules_notes.md

 - Normal monsters cannot move through items, but can step into them to activate them.

 - Warp vortex is a special item that summons a vortex when dimensioned, and other monsters can move through the vortex.
+One monster can move thorugh any vortex freely on command

 - Monsters can attack only once per turn.